Panasonic Vs Carrier AC 2026 Model: 1.5 Ton 5 Star Key Differences

 HD & PM 2.5 Filter

-1 year comprehensive, 10 years on the compressor, 5 years on the PCB and motor
+1 year comprehensive (Paid 4 Years post 1 year Standard Warranty) 10 years on the compressor, 5 years on the PCB and motor

 Difference 1: Airflow & Cooling Performance